leosch-coding/firmware/README.md

-# Firmware Project
+# Firmware Projects

-This is a repository for me to practice embedded/firmware programming
+This is a repository for me to practice embedded/firmware programming.
+You know, if the name of the repo didn't make it obvious enough.

+## Temperature Sensor Anomaly Detection

+As of current, my main goal with this is to make it actually output stuff.
+I don't know UART, so that's next up to learn.
+Like usual, I'll update it as I go on.

-Languages used: C
+Languages used:
+C
+ARM32

 Board used: NUCLEO-F446RE